binipringle/torts/_texts/0-outline.md

 ---

+## Plaintiffs on Land

+Plaintiffs on land can be (1) invitees; (2) licensees; or (3) tresspassers.

+---

+## Invitees

+If a plaintiff enters onto defendant’s land at defendant’s express or implied invite and for a purpose relating to defendant’s interest or activities, the defendant has a duty to exercise reasonable care to prevent injuries caused by activities conducted on defendant’s land.

+---

+## Licensees

+If a plaintiff enters onto defendant’s land with defendant’s express or implied permission and are not there for a purpose benefiting defendant or defendant’s activities, nor is the land held open to the public, the defendant must warn of known concealed dangers (just warn, not cure) that are not obvious.

+---

+## Trespassers

+If a plaintiff enters defendant’s land without express or implied consent of land possessor, the land possessor has a duty to avoid infliction of willful or wanton harm.

+A land possessor owes a duty of reasonable care to all defendants engaged in an activity on the land except unknown trespassers.

+If the trespasser is a known or frequent trespasser (must be obvious - e.g. a well-worn path), the land possessor has a duty to warn of known and concealed dangerous artificial conditions.

+---

+## Attractive Nuisance Doctrine

+A land possessor has a heightened duty to prevent harm to a child caused by artificial conditions on the land, even if the child is trespassing.
+The plaintiff must show that (1) the child was too young to appreciate the danger; (2) defendant knew, or had reason to know, of the trespass; (3) defendant knew of the dangerous condition; (4) the condition is artificial (fountain, pool, equipment that looks fun to climb on); and (5) the risk of danger of the artificial condition outweighs its utility and burden to fix it.

+---

+## Adjacent Plaintiff

+A land possessor has a duty of reasonable care to prevent harm from artificial conditions to plaintiffs who are adjacent to the land.

+A land possessor has no duty to prevent harm to adjacent plaintiffs from natural condition on land, except from trees in urban areas.

+---

 ## Landlord Tenant

-Similar to business invitee.

-Some jurisdictions only find duty where there is a special relationship **and** prior similar incidents that make the third party criminal conduct particularly foreseeable.
+A landlord may be liable for injuries in common areas over which the landlord retains control; negligent repairs; a concealed dangerous condition that the landlord knew about at time of lease; or knowledge that tenant is going to hold property open to public.

 ---

-## Breach
+## Breach for Negligence

 A defendant breached their duty of care if they failed to act as a reasonably prudent person would have acted under the same or similar circumstances.
 A reasonably prudent person takes precautions to avoid foreseeable risks.

+---

+## Burden of Proof for Negligence

+The plaintiff has the burden to prove all elements of negligence by a preponderance of the evidence.

+---

+## Hand Formula

+To determine whether there was breach, courts look at (1) the probability of harm occurring from defendant’s conduct; (2) the likely magnitude of the harm; and (3) the burden on defendant to avoid the harm.

+---

+## Carroll Towing Test

 For the reasonably prudent person standard, breach is determined through the application of the Carroll Towing test, which weighs the burden of taking precautions and/or engaging in alternative conduct against the likelihood of harm due to the breach and the potential gravity of harm due to the breach.
-When likelihood of harm and potential gravity of harm outweigh burden, defendant has breached.
+When likelihood of harm and potential gravity of harm outweigh defendant's burden of taking precautions, defendant has breached.

 ---

-## Standard of Care

-A defendant owes a foreseeable plaintiff the duty to act as a reasonably prudent person would act under the same or similar circumstances to protect foreseeable plaintiffs from unreasonable risks of harm.
+## Res Ipsa Loquitur

+Res ipsa loquitur is only used to show breach.
+If successfully invoked, the jury can draw an inference of the breach.
+To prove res ipsa loquitur, the plaintiff must show that (1) the type of accident does not normally occur unless there was negligence; (2) the defendant had control over instrumentality of the harm; and (3) the plaintiff did not contribute to the injury.

+Res ipsa loquitur can be used in medical malpractice cases.

+The plaintiff does not have to prove the three elements listed above under the **common knowledge exception** when for example equipment is sewn into a plaintiff or a sponge is left inside a plaintiff after surgery, the plaintiff does not need experts to establish that this is negligent conduct.

+Res ipsa loquitur usually cannot be used in multiple defendant cases, except where a medical team is acting as a unit.
+In such as case, the defendants will be held jointly and severally liable unless individual defendants prove that they did not cause the injury.

 ---

 ## Superior Knowledge

 Superior knowledge does not change the reasonably prudent person standard, but it should be considered in the context of the breach analysis.
 That defendant had superior knowledge or experience is part of the circumstances, and the defendant is expected to act reasonably with that knowledge or experience.
-A jury can consider how a reasonable person would behave if they knew of the dangers known to the defendant.[^5]
+A jury can consider how a reasonable person would behave if they knew of the dangers known to the defendant.[^6]

-[^5]:Superior knowledge doesn’t tend to change likelihood of harm or potential gravity; goes to burden if the defendant did not have the burden of getting information because they had it.
+[^6]:Superior knowledge doesn’t tend to change likelihood of harm or potential gravity; goes to burden if the defendant did not have the burden of getting information because they had it.

 ---

 ## Dangerous instrumentality

 The standard of care for negligence actions involving dangerous instrumentalities and/or dangerous circumstances remains the reasonably prudent person standard *under the circumstances*.
 Though the standard of care does not vary, the degree of care that is reasonable varies, and must be  proportionate to the foreseeable danger of the activity.
-Dangerous instrumentality should be considered in the context of the breach analysis.[^6]
+Dangerous instrumentality should be considered in the context of the breach analysis.[^7]

-[^6]:Dangerous instrumentality heightens likelihood of harm.
+[^7]:Dangerous instrumentality heightens likelihood of harm.
 Can also go to potential gravity.

 ---